divya-gh/Gemini-Powered-Birthday-Email-Agent/README.md

-# birthdayBotAI: Automated Client Engagement System
+# BirthdayBot: AI Client Engagement System
 ## Project Overview
 This repository showcases a custom-built Automated Client Relationship Management (CRM) Extension designed for a professional service provider.
 The system was engineered to solve a specific business challenge: maintaining a "high-touch" personal connection with a growing network of past clients without increasing administrative overhead.